 The nest used to be on a power pole about 200 feet west of where it is now.
 This was dangerous, since the Ospreys could have been electrocuted, causing fires and power blackouts.
 In 2007, the current nest platform was erected to provide a safer place for the Ospreys to nest.
 They took to it immediately.
 Getting the new nest platform set up, and installing and running to high resolution camera for this feed for you to enjoy has been a large effort involving many groups: Riverside Health Care Center, Karen Wagner, Kate Davis and Raptors of the Rockies, Northwestern Energy, Dave Taylor Roofing Company, and Drs.
 Heiko Langner and Erick Greene of the University of Montana.

 These Ospreys are an important part of a much larger project focusing on the health of aquatic systems and Osprey populations in western Montana.
-In collaboration with Rob Domenech (Director of the Raptor View Research Institute), Dr. Heiko Langner and Dr. Erick Greene started Project Osprey in 2007.
+In collaboration with Rob Domenech (Director of the Raptor View Research Institute), Dr. Heiko Langner and Dr. Erick Greene started the Montana Osprey Project in 2007.
 They have been monitoring about 200 Osprey nests in western Montana.